Kedoodle/kedoodle.github.io/notes/pluralsight/csharp-clean-coding-principles.md

 ```
 Contrasting this with `bool havingIceCream = bankAccountBalance > 5;`, we can see a number of advantages of the implicit assignment.
 There is no need to declare the variable first and then assign it.
 There is a lot less code and room for error - we only need to write the variable name once instead of three times.
 Finally, the code spoken aloud a lot easier in one fluid motion.

-Use positive conditionals.
-Avoid double negatives. `if (!IsNotLoggedIn)` has increased cognitive load and reduced readability compared to `if (LoggedIn)`.

 The ternary operator should be used for the same reasons as implicit boolean assignments.
 These lines of code are cumbersome compared to `int iceCreamPrice = isEmployee ?
 0 : 5;`:
 ```csharp
 int iceCreamPrice;